realmethods-public/orb/README.md

 #### Stack Specific Examples

 Note: If using one of the AWS Lambda tech stacks, you will have to assign the access key and secret key as a project level environment variable.
 See https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project for more details.
-Be sure to name the accesskey USER_AWS_ACCESSKEY and name the secretkey USER_AWS_SECRETKEY
+Be sure to name the accesskey USER\_AWS\_ACCESSKEY and name the secretkey USER\_AWS\_SECRETKEY.
+Equally important, make sure you have the correct policies assigned for the related user (_AWSCodeDeployRoleForLambda, AWSLambdaExecute, AWSLambdaRole_, etc..)

 ##### Django
       - realmethods/generate_app: